greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   Setting this to `false` may be useful when you need to run `VACUUM` as quickly as possible, for example to prevent imminent transaction ID wraparound.
 However, if you do not perform index cleanup regularly, performance may suffer, because as the table is modified, indexes accumulate dead tuples and the table itself accumulates dead line pointers that cannot be removed until index cleanup completes.

 vacuum_truncate, toast.vacuum_truncate (boolean)
 :   Enables or disables vacuum to attempt to truncate any empty pages at the end of this table.
 The default value is `true`.
-If `true`, `VACUUM` and autovacuum do the truncation and the disk space for the truncated pages is returned to the operating system.
-Note that the truncation requires `ACCESS EXCLUSIVE` lock on the table.
+If `true`, `VACUUM` and autovacuum truncate the empty pages, and the disk space for the truncated pages is returned to the operating system.
+Note that the truncation requires an `ACCESS EXCLUSIVE` lock on the table.
 The `TRUNCATE` parameter of `VACUUM`, if specified, overrides the value of this option.

 autovacuum_vacuum_threshold, toast.autovacuum_vacuum_threshold (integer)
 :   Per-table value for the [autovacuum_vacuum_threshold](../config_params/guc-list.html#autovacuum_vacuum_threshold) server configuration parameter.